(*Note: This page may contain affiliate links. This means, at no cost to you, we may receive commissions for purchases made through links.)

 - Example: At FinCon in 2017, I was able to meet financial author and influencer, David Bach.
 I was given a copy of his Smart Couples Finish Rich for my birthday over ten years ago.
 I was so excited to hear him speak and let him know that his book changed my life and marriage!

 - Example: At FinCon this year, I was so excited to hear that the closing keynote speaker would be Chris Hogan.
 The start of my entrepreneurial journey was after taking an in-person financial coaching training taught be him through Ramsey Solutions back in 2015.
-It was so great to see him again and tell him how much he inspired me and impacted my business. (*I got a copy of Retired Inspired and can’t wait for the January 2019 release of his new book, Everyday Millionaires.)
+It was so great to see him again and tell him how much he inspired me and impacted my business. (*I got a copy of Retired Inspired and his latest book, Everyday Millionaires.)

 - Example: One of my colleagues, Sarah Li Cain with Beyond the Dollar, was a fairly new to the financial blogging community when I first met her.
 In 2016, she was brought onstage and interviewed by Jean Chatsy of NBC Today at a FinCon keynote!
 She was instantly “famous” within the financial blogging community after that, and it opened the door for other opportunities.